 For medical providers, choosing the best Healthcare Payment processing solution will have a significant impact on your bottom line.
 Sure, rates and fees are high on the list of important characteristics when researching vendors, but more important is the functionality that these vendors built into their solution.

-Medprenuers! to learn more about the best Healthcare Payment Processing solution contributes to building Long Term Wealth!
+Medprenuers!
+Sign up for a demo today! to learn more about the best Healthcare Payment Processing solution contributes to building Long Term Wealth!

 Blast from the past

 Remember flip phones?
 They worked perfectly, right?
 They made calls, could send and receive text messages and they even stored all of your favorite contacts.
 These phones were easy to use and performed the tasks exactly the way we needed them to.

 We all know precisely why and how the Smart phone disrupted the entire industry.
 Additional features such as music, apps, social media and instant gratification changed our relationship with our phones and fueled mass adoption of these devices.

 I compare those flip phones to the current credit card terminals we see at the front desk of so many practices.
 The terminals you so often see are designed to take credit cards, either swiped or key entered, and for the most part, they work perfectly for a traditional retail merchant.

 But are they the right Healthcare Payment Processing solution?

 Today’s healthcare providers are looking for specific functionality from today’s payment processing companies to solve some of their largest revenue cycle management problems, and specifically, the ever growing patient responsibility.